pikesley/pikesley.org.astro/p.org/src/pages/blog/2023/03/06/mastodon-powered-comments-in-astro.md

   }
 ```

-inside a `<style is:global>` tag, which basically makes them into site-wide CSS.
+inside a `<style is:global>` tag, which makes them into site-wide CSS.

-So if you're using Astro (and you should, it's really good) and you're interested in Mastodon-powered comments, please try this out and let me know where it breaks.
+So if you're using Astro (and you should, it's really nice once you lean into its way of thinking) and you're interested in Mastodon-powered comments, please try this out and let me know where it breaks.